cossacklabs/product-docs/acra/configuring-maintaining/optimizations/lru_cache.md

   When using TLS connection with certificate validation using Certificate Revocation Lists, it is possible to enable caching for CRLs and thus improve TLS handshake speed.
-  For more info see [CRL-related flags](/acra/configuring-maintaining/tls/crl), appliable to AcraServer, AcraConnector and AcraTranslator.
+  For more info see [CRL-related flags](/acra/configuring-maintaining/tls/crl), applicable to AcraServer, AcraConnector and AcraTranslator.